 There are hundreds of homemade flea repellent remedies out there on the Internet.
 Isn’t it nice to have products that you know are economical, as compared to the commercially available sprays and powders that are often toxic?
 However, you must be careful and ensure that the homemade flea repellent being used is also safe and effective.
-When it comes to repelling fleas off pets (and I mean birds, dogs, cats and fish), one might assume that all the natural and herbal ingredients are bound to be safe.
+When it comes to repelling fleas off pets, you might assume that all the natural and herbal ingredients are bound to be safe.
 However, many essential oils and herbal products are actually toxic to animals and sometimes even fatal.
-Always check with your vet if you have doubts about a product.
+Always check with your vet if you have doubts about a specific product or ingredient.

 Are homemade flea repellents effective?

 Before I address the questions as to ‘how to make your own homemade flea repellent’, you must consider the efficacy of these products.
 The answer, simply put, is that their effectiveness depends on the individual using it as well as the purpose they are meant to serve.
 Each pet is different, as is its owner and the property it lives in – so what works for one might not work for another.
 That being said, there are many natural ingredients you can use to make a homemade flea repellent spray.
 Some of the common essential oils used include:

 These oils can be mixed with some water and filled in a spray bottle.
 Their smells repel fleas and you can easily spray them all over the pets as well as over the household furniture, on the pet bedding and other places inhabited by pets.